RussianCow/theminimalmixologist.com/website/content/pricing.md

 # Pricing

 We charge a base event fee of $300 to cover our fixed costs.
-Pricing for individual beverages and cocktail tastings is listed below.
-All of our cocktails are priced per serving based on which of the below categories they fall into.
+Beverage pricing is listed below.
+All of our cocktails are priced per serving depending on which of the below categories they fall into.

 [Click here to read the fine print.](/pricing/fine-print)